Lavochkin La-11: Operational history

 The first documented combat use of La-11 took place on April 8, 1950, when four Soviet pilots shot down a United States Navy Consolidated PB4Y-2 Privateer over the Baltic Sea, with all 10 of the Privateer's crew lost.
 Later the same year, two La-11 pilots shot down a USN Lockheed P2V Neptune over the Sea of Japan near Vladivostok; one USN crew member was killed.

 From February 1950, the Soviet 106th Fighter Aviation Division moved to Shanghai to defend it against bombing by the ROCAF.
 The division included the 351st Fighter Regiment, equipped with the La-11.
 On March 7, the regiment claimed a North American B-25 Mitchell bomber, shot down near Nanjing.
 On March 14, 1950, a Martin B-26 Marauder bomber was claimed in Xuzhou.
 On March 20, 1950, five La-11 pilots encountered a group of North American P-51 Mustangs north-west of Shanghai, although the P-51 pilots immediately retreated.
 On April 2, 1950, two P-51s were claimed by La-11 pilots over Shanghai.
 After that, MiG-15s of the Soviet 29th Fighter Regiment took over the air defence role.
 The ROCAF stopped bombing Shanghai that June and the Soviet units left in October 1950.

 By July 1950, La-11s were flying combat air patrol missions over North Korea.

 On November 30, 1951, 16 La-11 fighter pilots of the 4th Fighter Aviation Regiment, Chinese People's Volunteer Army (PVA) were escorting 9 Tu-2 PVA bombers to bomb the South Korean island of Taehwa-do (대화도/大和島), in the Pansong archipelago.
-They were attacked by more than 30 F-86 fighters of the United States Air Force: four Tu-2 bombers and three La-11s were shot down.
+They were attacked by more than 30 F-86 fighters of the United States Air Force.
+While PVAF lost 4 bombers, 15 crew, and 3 La-11s to the USAF, this battle also marked the very first propeller fighter victory over jet fighters for the Chinese and Xu Huaitang received a Battle Award, 1st Class for his victory over Taehwa-do Island.

+The PLAAF claim four F-86s shot down in this engagement, however in reality, no F-86s were lost by the USAF although one was slightly damaged.
+One MiG-15 was also shot down by the American fighters in this battle.

 The main target of La-11 pilots during the Korean War was the Douglas A-26 Invader night bomber, although numerous skirmishes with P-51s also took place.
 Attempts to intercept Boeing B-29 Superfortress bombers proved fruitless.
 An La-11 required 26 minutes to reach the B-29's cruising altitude, and, once there, had a speed advantage of only 20 km/h (12 mph).